Alexis Bowater: Community organisations

-Bowater was a Regional Director of the Venus Awards which at the time, were high profile regional events.
+Bowater was a Regional Director of the Venus Awards, which at the time were high profile regional events.
 They rewarded women in local business for the outstanding contribution they made to their local communities.
-Throughout, their objective was to recognise female owned and female friendly businesses.
+Their objective was to recognise female owned and female friendly businesses.
 The Venus Awards started in Dorset in 2009 and were developed into a number of regional events.
 In each region these events are fast becoming known as the social and networking event of the business calendar.
 Bowater held responsibility for the Devon and Cornwall regions.

-South West Women in Business CIC (Dec 2016 - May 2022)

-Bowater still supports women in business as was the co-founder and director of South West Women in Business.
+Bowater still supports women in business, and was the co-founder and director of South West Women in Business.
 Pre-COVID Business Networking was available at in Exeter, Plymouth, Truro and Taunton and was free to attend.
-The organisation was a registered community interest company and was run by 4 local ladies.
+The organisation was a registered community interest company and was run by four local women.

 As part of South West Women in Business CIC, Bowater hosted the annual International Women's Day conference in Plymouth from 2017 onwards.

-West Country Women Awards CIC (May 2022 – present)

-Following on from Bowater's experience supporting local women in business through previous endeavours, she and her co-director Tess Stuber are launching the independent West Country Women Awards in June 2022.
+Following on from Bowater's experience supporting local women in business through previous endeavours, she and her co-director Tess Stuber launched the independent West Country Women Awards in June 2022.